teer0se/homework-1/README.md

 # CSS Edits

-Added "contentstyle" class to the "content" that contained consolidated specs of 3 previously individual class tags with the same specs
+Added "contentstyle", "contentstyle img", and "contentstyle h2" class to the "content" that contained consolidated specs of 3 previously individual class tags with the same specs

-Added "benefit-specs" class to the "aside" that contained consolidated specs of 3 previously individual class tags with the same specs
+Added "benefit-specs", "benefit-specs img", and "benefit-specs h3" class to the "aside" that contained consolidated specs of 3 previously individual class tags with the same specs